- What to expect if your financed car is totaled with full coverage

 It also includes all legally required coverages, including liability, and, in some states, personal injury protectionPersonal injury protection (PIP) pays for your medical, hospital and funeral expenses resulting from a car accident, regardless of who's at fault.
 (PIP), medical payments and uninsured motorist coverage.

 If you have full coverage and your car is totaled, what it covers depends on what happened and who is at fault.
-Here’s a look at what you can expect to be covered in an at-fault accident or non-collision event where another driver’s policy isn’t involved:
+Here’s a look at what you can expect to be covered in an at-fault accident or non-collision event,

-How to buy a new car after a total loss
+How to buy a new car after your vehicle is totaled

 If your car was a total loss, you’ll need to find a replacement.
 If you had owned the car outright, you would receive the settlement check and could use it toward the purchase of a new car.
 However, in the case of a financed car, the settlement check will go to pay off your loan, and you won’t have cash toward a purchase.